 The outbreak of World War II in Europe had a significant impact on British imperialism in India.
 For instance, Gandhi argued against Indians participating in the conflict because he did not agree with Indians fighting and dying to protect British democratic rights, especially when the British did not respect India’s calls for self-rule.
 However, this did not stop over 2.5 million Indians from volunteering for service in the war.
 Gandhi did not relent, and as the war progressed into the 1940s, he called for more non-violent acts of civil disobedience against the British.
 In fact, this most recent movement was referred to as the ‘Quit India’ movement.
 Again, British officials had him arrested.
 However, they released him in 1944 due to his failing health and advanced age (Gandhi was 75 years old).

 At this point in history, India was facing an internal crisis based on religious divisions.
 Many people were calling for India to be divided along religious lines.
-For instance, some wanted a part of India that only for Hindus, while others wanted a section that was only for Muslims.
+For instance, some wanted a part of India that was only for Hindus, while others wanted a section that was only for Muslims.
 Gandhi had battled against the division of India since his return in 1915, however, the political climate had shifted and the tensions between the different religious groups was high.
 As a result, with British approval, India was partitioned in 1947.
 In fact, the country was divided into Pakistan (for Muslims) and India (for Hindus and Sikhs).
 With this act, British imperial rule in India had ended and India had gained its independence.

 Although India had gained the independence that Gandhi had long sought, he did not celebrate, as he was strongly opposed to the partitioning of the country along religious lines.
 In fact, the partitioning of India led to the deaths of many people in India.
 For example, the creation of Pakistan forced many Hindus and Sikhs to migrate out of the new state and towards India.
 While, on the other side, Muslims in India were forced to migrate out of Indian and into Pakistan.
 This migration process saw much violence, rioting and the deaths of thousands.
 At the time, Gandhi did his best to calm both sides and promote tolerance.
 As a Hindu himself, Gandhi tried to reach out to Muslim leaders in order to promote peace between the two sides.